oroinc/documentation/user_guide/user_management_organization.rst

     Creation of new organizations is only available in the Enterprise Edition.

-In order to create an :term:`Organization` record:
+In order to create an Organization record:

-- Go to the *System → User Management → Organizations*
+1. Go to the *System → User Management → Organizations*
-- Click the :guilabel:`Create Organization` button
+2. Click the :guilabel:`Create Organization` button
-- Define the general details and the list of users for the organization created:
+3. Define the general details and the list of users for the organization created, and specify if it is a :ref:`system organization <user-ee-multi-org-system>`:

 The following fields **must** be defined